cntm-dev/connectome-main/README.md

 ## Server deployment

-To run cntmology successfully,  nodes can be deployed by two ways:
+To run Ontology successfully,  nodes can be deployed by two ways:

 - Single-host deployment
 - Multi-hosts deployment